 At Doc's Diet, we want to equip you with lifelong weight loss tools, not a quick fix.
 We realize there is so much more to weight loss than just the numbers and we are here to help you along your journey.
 Here are just a few ideas to get you started with your total lifestyle change.
 Enjoy!

-The goal is at least 1 hour of exercise today.
+The goal is at least 30 minutes of exercise 3 times a week.
 Find what works best for you and is fun.
 Find a way to track your activity (via an App, electronic watch, etc) so you can check yourself.

 The power of community